sosy-lab/cpachecker/README.md

    because we do not ship binaries for SMT solvers for this platform.
-   You either need to build the appropriate binaries yourself or use less powerful analyses that work with Java-based solvers, for example this one instead of `-default`:
+   You either need to build the appropriate binaries yourself or use less powerful analyses that work with Java-based solvers, for example this one instead of `--default`:
-   `-predicateAnalysis-linear -setprop solver.solver=SMTInterpol`
+   `--predicateAnalysis-linear --option solver.solver=SMTInterpol`
    Of course you can also use solutions like Docker for executing the Linux version of CPAchecker.

    If you installed CPAchecker using Docker, the above example command line would look like this:
-   `docker run -v $(pwd):/workdir -u $UID:$GID sosylab/cpachecker -default /cpachecker/doc/examples/example.c`
+   `docker run -v $(pwd):/workdir -u $UID:$GID sosylab/cpachecker --default /cpachecker/doc/examples/example.c`
    This command makes the current directory available in the container, so to verify a program in the current directory just provide its file name instead of the example that is bundled with CPAchecker.